 Friends Interpreting Services, LLC, Alice Anne Friends

-Friends worked with SCORE mentor Nathan Idio, who she met with through video conference calls using a remote ASL interpreter.
+Friends worked with SCORE mentor Nathan Idio, whom she met with through video conference calls using a remote ASL interpreter.
 Friends got help from Idio on doing the business modifications necessary to become a GSA vendor.
-Friends estimates that doing the GSA modification through SCORE saved her about $16,000.
+Friends estimate that doing the GSA modification through SCORE saved her about $16,000.

 “My mentor is very special because he finally broke the barrier for me, and he sees that I am successful and will continue to be because of his willingness to mentor me,” says Friends.